umemotollc/www.yuriumemoto.com/events.md

 Mass: *Confiteor* (2024) for piano and fixed media
 Will be performed by Sanae Yoshida

+**NOVEMBER 21, 2025** | Berlin, Germany @ Café Schätzchen
+Mass: ＊Alice in Abandoned Akihabara 1* (2023) for viola and fixed media
+Will be performed by Ildiko Ludwig

 **NOVEMBER 5, 2025** | Manchester, UK @ [The Whiskey Jar](https://www.instagram.com/whiskeyjarnq?igsh=MThteDB0c3E0bHhkZQ==)
 *Moe²Girl* (2022) for cello
 Performed by Robert Wheatley